 СО Statement CO1[L 1] Memorize the definition and basic characteristics of dosage forms used in pharmaceutical formulations.
 CO2 [L 3] Demonstrate the application of granulation techniques in tablet manufacturing, considering the properties of the active ingredient and the desired tablet characteristics.
 CO3 [L 6] Design a comprehensive quality control plan for capsule manufacturing, incorporating various tests to ensure product integrity and compliance.
 CO4 [L 2] Explain the essential features of emulsions, suspensions, and solutions as liquid oral dosage forms.
 Critically assess the quality control measures used to ensure the safety and efficacy of parenteral products.
-CO6 [L 1] Memorize the key factors that can affect the absorption of drugs, and the basic & anatomy of the skin & Demonstrate the application of concepts in designing drug [L 3] delivery systems for transdermal, buccal, rectal, nasal, implants, and ocular route.
+CO6 [L 1] Memorize the key factors that can affect the absorption of drugs, and the basic & [L 3] anatomy of the skin & Demonstrate the application of concepts in designing drug delivery systems for transdermal, buccal, rectal, nasal, implants, and ocular route.

 - 1. Pharmaceutical dosage form- concept and classification - 2.
-Tablets: Formulation of different types of tablets, tablet exc quality control and evaluation of tablets.
-Tablet coating, Type of coated tablet.
+Tablets: Formulation of different types of tablets, tablet excipients, granulation techniques quality control and evaluation of tablets.
+Tablet coating, Type of coating, quality control tests for coated tablet.